-If you’re looking to volunteer and connect with your community, check out our handy list of charities in Singapore with a worthy cause.
+If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

-There’s no shortage of free things to do in the Lion City, and that includes helping out those in need.
 If you’re thinking of ways to volunteer in Singapore (beyond donating pre-loved goods), share your time and effort for a great cause.
-Whatever your choice of charity, you can help people living in challenging circumstances or underprivileged homes, do your part for animal welfare, and support the LGBTQ+ community.
-Lend a hand at these volunteer opportunities in Singapore and earn some good karma points.
+From the underprivileged to animal welfare groups to the LGBTQ+ community, take up volunteer opportunities and lend a hand at these charities in Singapore.
+You’ll earn some good karma points!

 Where to do volunteer work at charities in Singapore

-The opportunities are endless – volunteers of all ages can help beneficiaries and causes you’re passionate about.
-Join the delivery assistant programme to deliver food rations or choose the kids’ tutoring initiative to assist little ones in activities.
-There’s something to give to everyone!
+The opportunities are endless at Giving.sg.
+Volunteers of all ages can help beneficiaries and causes you’re passionate about.
+Join the monthly food distribution team or be a medical escort assisting senior folks with their hospital appointments.
+Whether you’re volunteering for the first time or if you’re a seasoned pro, there’s something to give to everyone!

 Be a trash hero and contribute to keeping our environment a clean and safe space.
 Do your part by cleaning up beaches in Singapore.
-Learn about the impact of pollution caused by trash and how we can do our part in promoting a toxic waste-free community.
-There’ll be guides to assist you and even gloves and garbage bags provided, so all you have to do is show up for a good cause!
+Learn about the impact of pollution caused by trash.
+Then learn how we can do our part in promoting a toxic waste-free community.
+There’ll be guides to assist you and even gloves and garbage bags provided.
+All you have to do is show up for a good cause!

 Trash Hero Singapore

 Help create a stable home for the less fortunate with Habitat for Humanity’s Project HomeWorks.
-This initiative may be more laborious than others (the cleaning can get pretty intense), but you’ll be giving the elderly, low-income families and those with disabilities a safe and sanitary home.
+This initiative may be more laborious than others since the cleaning can get pretty intense.
+But you’ll be giving the elderly, low-income families and those with disabilities a safe and sanitary home.
 Planning to volunteer with the family?
 Join the UnLitter Red Dot programme for a clean-up in your neighbourhood.

 Habitat for Humanity, #05-00, Century Technology Building, 56 Lorong 23 Geylang, Singapore 388381